Marco Smolla

 I explicitly model dynamic social networks to simulate real-world interaction and information sharing patterns that change over time.
 I am currently working towards a modelling framework that is more explicit about the process of learning, taking into account insights from developmental psychology, ethnography, and anthropology.

-I am a member of the Theory in Cultural Evolution Lab (TICE) in the Deaprtment of Human Behavior, Ecology and Culture (HBEC) at the Max Planck Institute in Leipzig.
+I was a member of the Theory in Cultural Evolution Lab (TICE) in the Deaprtment of Human Behavior, Ecology and Culture (HBEC) at the Max Planck Institute in Leipzig.